borgesf/Geertsma/README.md

 - 'Geertsma_Example': runs a numerical example, with some plot suggestions.

+Author:

-Author: Filipe Borges (filipe.borges@ntnu.no), Norwegian University of Science and Technology.
+	Filipe Borges (filipe.borges@ntnu.no),
+	Norwegian University of Science and Technology.

-Updatde History
+Updatde History:

 	- 14/11/2018: Added code to calculate Heuman Lambda Function (end of main code).